 - 1. You obtained all 60 ECs.
 You will receive your propaedeutic diploma and you are promoted to Year 2. - 2.
 You have earned a minimum of 54 ECs and you can successfully appeal to the compensation arrangement (see below).
 You will receive your propaedeutic diploma and you are promoted to Year 2. - 3.
-A possibility exists for a third attempt to complete a task or exam.
-For this you need to have passed all four projects by the end of Q2, and to have earned a minimum of 54 ECs.
+You have passed all four projects by the end of Q2, and you have earned a minimum of 54 ECs.
 In this case you are offered one chance per task or exam, in order to earn the last 6 ECs; - 4.
-You obtained 50 ECs or more.
+You obtained 50 ECs\ or more.
 The compensation arrangement will not be applied, you have not passed the propaedeutic phase yet, but you are allowed to continue your studies in Year 2; - 5.
-At the end of Q2 you passed three out of the four projects, and earned a minimum of 45 ECs.
+At the end of Q2 you passed three out of the four projects, and earned a minimum of 45 ECs\.
 In spite of the opportunity for a repair, you have not completed one project with your project group with a sufficient grade.
-You then are eligible to take an individual third chance to repair the project.
-The compensation arrangement will not be applied, you have not passed the propaedeutic phase yet, but you are allowed to continue your studies in Year 2; - 6.
+You then are eligible to take an individual resit by the end of the first year study programme for the project you did not pass; The compensation arrangement will not be applied, you have not passed the propaedeutic phase yet, but you are allowed to continue your studies in Year 2; - 6.
 During the study year there are personal circumstances which have hindered the progress you have made.
 In this case, you are eligible for Article 32 paragraph 3 of the general part of this TER.
-Please be aware that said personal circumstances must be reported to your personal mentor as soon as they occur.
+Please be aware that said personal circumstances must be reported to your student coach (personal mentor) as soon as they occur.